GO

 Cause 5Refrigerator not level

 If the refrigerator is not level it can vibrate or rattle.
 Ensure the unit is level and stable on the floor.
-Most refrigerators front legs or rollers are adjustable.
+Most refrigerators' front legs or rollers are adjustable.

 Cause 6Ice Maker Assembly